-SECTION 7.
+SECTION 24.
 170 IAC 4-8-7 IS AMENDED TO READ AS FOLLOWS:

-170 IAC 4-8-7 Demand-side management performance incentives
+170 IAC 4-8-7 Financial incentives

-Authority: IC 8-1-1-3
+Authority: IC 8-1-1-3; IC 8-1-8.5-10

-Affected: IC 8-1-8.5; IC 8-1.5
+Affected: IC 8-1-8.5

 Sec.
-7. (a) A utility is allowed an opportunity for earnings from prudent investments in both supply-side and demand-side resources.
-When appropriate, the commission may provide the utility with a financial incentive to encourage participation in and promotion of a demand-side management program.
-A utility may propose a financial incentive based on particular attributes of a DSM program and the program’s desired results.
+7. (a) A utility may propose a financial incentive based on particular attributes of an energy efficiency program or demand response program and the program’s desired results.
 A financial incentive may include, but is not limited to, the following:

-(1) Grant a utility a percentage share of the net benefit attributable to a demand-side management program.
+(1) Granting a utility a percentage share of the net benefit attributable to an energy efficiency program or demand response program.

-(2) Allow a utility to earn a greater than normal return on equity for a rate based demand-side management expenditure.
+(2) Allowing a utility to earn a greater than normal return on equity for a rate based energy efficiency program or demand response program costs.

-(3) Adjust a utility’s overall return on equity in response to quantitative or qualitative evaluation of demand-side management program performance.
+(3) Adjusting a utility’s overall return on equity in response to quantitative or qualitative evaluation of an energy efficiency program’s or demand response program’s performance.

 (b) The commission may terminate, when appropriate, a financial incentive.

-(c) A financial incentive shall not provide an incentive payment for a program unless the net kilowatt or kilowatt-hour impact, or both, can be reasonably determined.
+(c) A financial incentive shall not provide an incentive payment for an energy efficiency program or demand response program unless the net kilowatt or kilowatt-hour impact, or both, can be reasonably determined.

-(d) Load building and load retention programs are not eligible for financial incentives.
+(d) Load building and load retention programs are not eligible for performance incentives.

-(e) A utility must include an its EM&V plan with a financial incentive request as described in section 4 of this rule.

-(f) A financial incentive mechanism must reflect the value to the utility’s customers of the supply-side resource cost avoided or deferred by the utility’s DSM program minus incurred utility DSM program cost.
+(e) A financial incentive must reflect the value to the utility’s customers of the supply-side resource cost avoided or deferred by the utility’s energy efficiency program or demand response program minus the incurred utility program costs.

-(g) In order to reflect only the energy efficiency and load management impact of a utility-sponsored DSM program, the financial incentive mechanism must exclude the effect of free-riders from the incentive calculation.
+(f) In order to reflect only the energy efficiency and demand impact of an energy efficiency program or demand response program, the financial incentive must exclude the effect of free-riders from the incentive calculation.

-(h) A financial incentive applicable to a DSM program may be based on prespecified demand and energy savings until the information on demand and energy savings from the utility’s EM&V activities becomes available.
+(g) A financial incentive may be based on forecasted demand and energy savings until the information on demand and energy savings from the utility’s EM&V activities becomes available.

-(i) Commission approval of a mechanism for the recovery of a financial incentive based on a utility-sponsored DSM program is not approval for a specific dollar amount.
-The reasonableness or prudence of a revenue requirement for recovery of a financial incentive may be debated in a future proceeding before the commission.

 (Indiana Utility Regulatory Commission; 170 IAC 4-8-7; filed Aug 31, 1995, 10:00 a.m.: 19 IR 28; readopted filed Jul 11, 2001, 4:30 p.m.: 24 IR 4233; readopted filed Apr 24, 2007, 8:21 a.m.: 20070509-IR-170070147RFA; readopted filed Aug 2, 2013, 2:16 p.m.: 20130828-IR-170130227RFA)

-SECTION 8.
+SECTION 25.
 170 IAC 4-8-8 IS AMENDED TO READ AS FOLLOWS